 Don’t let the light get in on long exposures!

 Don’t let this happen, if you have a viewfinder shutter then close it before you start exposing.
 If you don’t then cover the viewfinder with something.
 It doesn’t matter what you cover it with, just something to cut down on light entry.
-For the amount of time you might be sitting there (especially if using something like a 16 stopper), you can’t afford not to!
+For the amount of time you might be sitting there (especially if using something like a 16-stopper), you can’t afford not to!

-Make use of high speed shutter!
+Make use of high-speed shutter!

 Vignettes can be a good thing…but be careful

+Don’t overdo vignettes!
 Vignettes aren’t always a bad thing.
 We often try to remove vignettes via correction tools and so on but often vignettes can add to a photo and can draw attention to the centre of the scene.
 Whether you like vignettes is down to personal taste whereas it is generally a good idea to correct other lens imperfections (such as chromatic aberration).

-However, even if you want a vignette in the final finished photograph I believe it is still better practice often to correct the vignette and then re-apply a vignette.
+However, even if you want a vignette in the final finished photograph I believe it is still better practice often to correct the vignette and then re-apply the vignette.
 This is because if you have a vignette and crop the image at all then you risk the vignette being uneven across the frame.
-For example, a vignette at the top of the frame and not at the bottom…which would look odd.
+For example, a vignette at the top of the frame and not at the bottom would look odd.

 So if you’re planning on cropping: